1lastBr3ath/EasyCTF-2015-Writeup/forensics.md

 I feel like something is missing . . .

 This seems hard at first, but with thorough investigation, it may be solved easily.
 We're provided with a file that is actually a `Zip archive`.
 During investigation, I found that it's a [**AppleDouble Format**](https://en.wikipedia.org/wiki/AppleSingle_and_AppleDouble_formats), and there's no actual use of second file `._secret.png`.
 Then, I started working with first file, `secret.png`.
 I ran `file` to determine what exactly the file is.
 It showed me `data` only, whereas `png` files normally return
 `PNG image data, ......`.
-I wondered what might it be, opened it via `ghex`, and searched compared its offset bits from [Wikipedia's](https://en.wikipedia.org/wiki/List_of_file_signatures).
+I wondered what it might be, opened it via `ghex`, and compared its offset bits from [Wikipedia's](https://en.wikipedia.org/wiki/List_of_file_signatures).
 There, it turns out to be a `png` file, but it was missing some offset bits (as the hint says).
-I repaired the image, inserting those missing bits, and opened the image, and done.
+I repaired the image, inserting those missing bits, opened the image, and done.
+There's the flag.

 ```
 $file secret